 New freshman and transfer students seeking financial aid from Austin College must first be accepted for admission to the college.
-In addition, the Free Application for Federal Student Aid (FAFSA) must be completed online at www.fafsa.gov using the Austin College school code: 003543.
+In addition, the Free Application for Federal Student Aid (FAFSA) must be completed online at www.studentaid.gov using the Austin College school code: 003543.
 Students may file the FAFSA beginning October 1 of the year prior to their anticipated enrollment.
 The correct tax information to use when filing the FAFSA is shown in to the chart below:

-When a Student Is Attending College (School Year) When a Student Can Submit a FAFSA Which Year's Income Information Is Required July 1, 2019 - June 30, 2020 October 1, 2018 - June 30, 2020 2017
+When a Student Is Attending When a Student Can Submit a Which Year's Income College (School Year) FAFSA Information Is Required July 1, 2021 - June 30, 2022 October 1, 2020 - June 30, 2022 2019

-For those who have completed their 2017 taxes it is best to use the IRS Data Retrieval Tool (DRT) when completing the FAFSA.
+For those who have completed their 2019 taxes it is best to use the IRS Data Retrieval Tool (DRT) when completing the FAFSA.
 The IRS DRT allows students (and their parents, if applicable) to access the IRS tax return information needed to complete the FAFSA and transfer the required information directly into the FAFSA from the IRS.
 The FAFSA includes a link to the IRS if a student is eligible to use the IRS DRT.